Click to add text...

 What else should you do?

 If you see something, say something.
-Any spills should be reported immediately to the Compliance Officer (currently Bob Brigham) or the Steward (currently Jeff Dahlke).
+Any spills should be reported immediately to the Compliance Officer (currently Bruce Cohen) or the Steward (currently Jeff Dahlke).
 Any violations of Club policies or rules which may result in pollution entering the Hudson River also should be reported.
 In addition, say something to your fellow members if you see them doing something that is a violation of our BMP.
 This is our Hudson River and our Club, and we owe it to ourselves and those sailors who come after us to take care of these precious resources.

 © 2020 Chelsea Yacht Club